Product quiz mistakes ranked by industry data

 Beyond product recommendations, consider adding personalised advice or tips based on the quiz results.
 That kind of consultation copy builds trust and signals that the brand understands the customer, not just the catalogue.

-Recommending too many products
+Recommending too many products (or too few, or the wrong shape)

 Being too long, or too short

-Too few questions feels superficial: the customer hasn’t told you enough for the recommendation to feel personalised, so they don’t trust the result.
+Too few questions feels superficial: the customer hasn’t told you enough for the recommendation to feel personalised, so they don’t trust the result, and they certainly won’t tolerate an email gate before they’ve seen value.
 Too many produces drop-off without proportional recommendation gain.
-The sweet spot is 6 to 12 questions with the upper band performing best.
+For the cross-platform conversion-rate-by-question-count table, see how to build a successful product recommendation quiz, rule 6.

 Too much text, no images where they help